 To request a review of the Housing Benefit decision, the affected person must write to the council within one calendar month of the date on the notification letter.

-The one month time limit is only ever extended in exceptional circumstances, and never more than 13 months after the notifiction letter was issued.
+The one month time limit is only ever extended in exceptional circumstances, and never more than 13 months after the notification letter was issued.
 To request an extension to the time limit, write to the council explaining why you did not appeal within the time limit.

 After reconsidering its decision the council will write to the person affected stating that the decision has been changed or explaining why it will stay the same.
 The council may request further information from the person affected before it makes a final decision.
 The person must provide the information within one month of the request.